ZedThree/HPCAcademyFortran/Fortran.md

 - There are some rules about what can be put in a generic interface
 - Mostly, the dummy arguments must be _distinguishable_:
     - Different number of arguments
     - Different types
     - Different kinds
     - Different ranks
     - `allocatable`/`pointer`
     - Procedure vs variable

-### FIXME

-- Check if names matter
+- Gets a little tricky if names _and_ types clash

 ## Bad old stuff